objcio/articles/2014-12-10-debugging.md

 }
 ```

 My first attempt was to set this to the main view controller that creates the popover.
 However, that broke `UIPopoverController`.
 While not documented, the popover controller sets itself as the delegate in `_setupPresentationController`, and taking the delegate away will break things.
 Instead, I used a `UIPopoverController` subclass and added the above method directly.
-We rely on undocumented behavior here that the delegate is set by the system, however, since the method returns the documented default, and is purely to work around an UIKit regression, that's OK.
+The connection between these two classes is not documented, and our fix relies on this undocumented behavior; however, the implementation matches the default and exists purely to work around this issue, so it's future-proof code.

 ### Reporting a Radar